6 Best Renters Insurance Companies in Oklahoma of 2025

 Farmers Insurance has been in business for 95 years and provides auto, homeowners, and renters insurance, among other types of coverage.

-The company has an impressively low volume of customer complaints, and its customer service is highly rated by consumers.
+The company has an impressively low volume of customer complaints, and consumers highly rate its customer service.

-We chose them for our list because they offer some unique discounts for non-smokers and first responders.
+We chose them for our list because they offer unique discounts for non-smokers and first responders.

-The average cost of Farmers renters insurance in Oklahoma is $17 per month, making it more expensive than the state average unless you qualify for multiple discounts.
+The average cost of Farmers renters insurance is around $17 per month, which may be higher than the state average unless you qualify for various discounts.

 Here are some pros and cons of Farmers Insurance for renters in the Sooner State to consider.